AlexanderSolman/Fullstack-IoT/README.md

 ## Overview

-Project showcasing a setup to show temperature data in real-time including data collection, backend, database and frontend.
+Collection of data in real-time visualized through a react based frontend which is served via the spring backend.
+Data is stored in a
+PostgreSQL database for further use.

 ### Hardware